Nematic-orbit coupling and nematic density waves in spin-1 condensates

 In conclusion, we have proposed a mechanism for the creation of nematic-orbit coupling in spin-1 condensates and uncovered their phase diagram and excitation spectra.
 Our work connects orbital motion of atoms to the rich physics of spin-nematics, and opens up a new direction to explore strongly correlated spin-nematic states.
-Future work may include higher spin systems, coupling to other tensor components ${\hat {\bf Q}}_{ij}$, as well as the study of the role played by non-zero magnetization.
+Future work may include higher spin systems and coupling to other tensor components ${\hat {\bf Q}}_{ij}$.
+Extension to higher dimensions could allow nontrivial topology to be explored, analogous to half-quantum vortices in ordinary nematics \cite{seo-2015}, which have parallels in solid state systems ~\cite{lagoudakis-2009, maeno-2011}.

-This work was supported by NSF grant No. 1707654.
-C. A. R. SdM acknowledges the support of the International Institute of Physics, through its Visitor's Program.

 \widetext

 0.3cm